DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 A single BLAS may contain only one type of geometry: either triangles or axis-aligned bounding boxes (AABBs) that define the basic object shape.

-In this tutorial we will be using two types of objects: a cube and a spehere.
+In this tutorial we will be using two types of objects: a cube and a sphere.
 The cube will be defined by a triangle geometry, while the sphere will be defined as procedural geometry.
 The cube data will be the same as in previous tutorials, but we will access it through a uniform buffer, so that a closest hit shader can read triangle properties (position, normal, UVs) for any primitive.